TaQuangKhoi/taquangkhoi/README.md

 - 🌱 I’m currently learning **Nextjs**, Python Web Application with Flask and Django, Groovy
 - 🏢 I'm working for [True Tech](https://truetech.com.vn/en/homepage/)
-- 📝 I'm using RemNote for learing and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
+- 📝 I'm using RemNote for learning and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
 - 😄 Pronouns: He/Him
 - 👨‍💻I'm developing
   - [GamesTrade](https://games-trade.vercel.app/) - Sell your game accounts